If you’ve been labeling yourself “too sensitive,” now is the time to give yourself a break. Until you do, others won’t.

 We are social animals designed to notice every subtlety about facial expression, posture, tone of voice, and physical attributes such as age or height as well as the possible meanings of vocalizations.
 Remaining a respected or loved part of a dyad or group is essential to survival, so a great deal of anyone’s brain activity is devoted to interpreting these, but this is even more true for sensitive persons.*

-Accordingly, in an attempt to belong, HSPs tell ourselves we should feel and act like everyone else.
-But this has a devastating effect on us.
-If you are in the habit of telling yourself you are too sensitive, you’ve swallowed a big false belief.
-If the resulting emotional stomachache isn’t enough to convince you to stop telling yourself you are too sensitive, here are three additional reasons:
+The list goes on.
+But the long and short of it is this: if you are in the habit of telling yourself you are too sensitive, you’ve swallowed an elephant-sized false belief.
+If the resulting emotional stomach ache isn’t enough to convince you to stop telling yourself you are too sensitive, here are three additional reasons:

 2—Shaming and judging yourself only heightens your sensitive reactions

-In this nightmare hall of mirrors, you enter a downward spiral of over-arousal.
-You judge your response as “to sensitive.”
-The judgment causes you to feel acutely embarrassed and self-conscious, increasing your level of physical and emotional over-arousal.
-You become even more flustered, which leads to yet more self-judgment, shame, and overwhelm.
+Your self-judgment causes you to feel acutely embarrassed and self-conscious, which increases your level of physical and emotional over-arousal.
+You become more and more flustered, which increases your feelings of self-judgment, shame, and overwhelm.

-In short, self-judgment about your sensitivity creates a vicious cycle of over-arousal and overwhelm.
+In short, self-judgment about your sensitivity actually creates a vicious cycle of over-arousal and overwhelm.

 3—Calling yourself “too sensitive” impairs your ability to manage your sensitivity

-If I’m in Chicago and I want to take a train to Boston, I have to enter “Chicago” in the departure city information field.
-If I’m ashamed to admit I’m in Chicago in the first place, I’ll have a hard time getting where I need to go.
+If I’m in Chicago and I want to take a train to Boston, I have to enter “Chicago” in the departure city information field on the Amtrak website.
+If I’m ashamed to admit I’m in Chicago in the first place, how can I even start my trip?

-Similarly, it’s going to be challenging to manage my sensitivity skillfully if I’m unable to accept it in the first place.
-Only when I leave behind the land of self-judgment can I effectively evaluate what kind of self-care I need.
-And effective self-care is the foundation of a good life when you are built sensitive.
+Similarly, I will struggle to manage my sensitivity skillfully if I’m unable to accept it in the first place.
+Only when I exit the land of self-judgment can I effectively evaluate what kind of self-care I need…and effective self-care is the foundation of a happy, sustainable good life when you are built sensitive.

 We can’t control others, but we can choose how to respond

 To exit the hall of mirrors, you must learn how to accept yourself and your sensitivity.
-From a place of self-acceptance, you can choose to respond compassionately to yourself and to others who label you.
+From a place of self-acceptance, you can choose how to respond when others judge you or label you.